microsoft/configmgr-hub/README.md

-# Welcome to the ConfigMgr-Hub repo.
+# Welcome to the ConfigMgr-Hub repo
-This project is the place to share and collaborate on the best settings, reports, scripts, applications and other content for Configuration Manager.
+This repository is where reports, scripts, applications, and other hub content for Configuration Manager are stored.
+Pull requests (PRs) to this repository should be submitted with the Configuration Manager console using the instructions in this ReadMe file.
 For more information about using the hub, see [Configuration Manager Community hub documentation](https://docs.microsoft.com/mem/configmgr/core/servers/manage/community-hub).

 ## Contributor License Agreement